 - Someone who has physical access to the computer connects a 1394 storage device that complies with the SBP-2 specification.

-BitLocker system integrity checks protect against unauthorized Kernel Debugging status changes.
+BitLocker system integrity checks mitigate unauthorized Kernel Debugging status changes.
 However, an attacker could connect an attacking device to a 1394 port, and then spoof an SBP-2 hardware ID.
 When Windows detects an SBP-2 hardware ID, it loads the SBP-2 driver (sbp2port.sys), and then instructs the driver to allow for the SBP-2 device to perform DMA.
 This enables an attacker to gain access to system memory and search for BitLocker encryption keys.

 Thunderbolt physical DMA